Contact

 Email contact is appropriate for documentation-heavy submissions — for example, disputes accompanied by photographs, test reports, or licensing board documents.
 File attachments are accepted via email where the form system does not support them.

-Urgent accuracy corrections — including cases where a listing contains information that misrepresents licensing status, creates a safety implication, or references a professional no longer in business — are flagged for priority review when the submission is explicitly marked as urgent and includes a verifiable named source supporting the correction.
+Urgent accuracy corrections — including cases where a provider contains information that misrepresents licensing status, creates a safety implication, or references a professional no longer in business — are flagged for priority review when the submission is explicitly marked as urgent and includes a verifiable named source supporting the correction.

 Report a Data Error or Correction